 What happens if you filter it too soon?

-All the coffee flavour, all the dissolved solids are going to influence our cup.
+All the coffee flavor, all the dissolved solids are going to influence our cup.

-So, in that sense any premature filtration may result in lack of flavour and a weaker cup.
+So, in that sense any premature filtration may result in lack of flavor and a weaker cup.

 More or Less Caffeine in Cold Brew Coffee?

 The internet seems to vary about whether Cold Brew contains more caffeine or not.
 Valid question for sure.
 But, remember caffeine is water soluble.
 We know that all the caffeine will inevitably be extracted during the lengthy Cold Brew process.
 The question then becomes how much coffee we are using relative to our water.

 Since with Cold Brew we generally use more coffee than conventional hot methods, we will therefore see more caffeine.
 This is why many people use Cold Brew as a concentrate to be mixed with ice and cream, made into a frap-a-something.

 - Less acidic.
 Cold Brew coffee naturally seems sweeter because of its lower acid level.

 - Using cold water as opposed to hot makes the extraction process much slower and actually more selective.
 The flavor of the coffee is extracted, but bitter compounds are left behind.